Top 10 myths about osteoporosis

 Are you frightened by what you hear about bone loss and osteoporosis?
 You certainly don’t need to be!
 That’s because much of what we’re told about bone health is actually a myth.
-In reality, there’s a lot you can do to build bone strength, prevent osteoporosis and reduce fracture risk.
+In reality, there’s a lot you can do to build bone strength, support osteoporosis prevention and reduce fracture risk.
 Let’s set the record straight:

 Myth 1: Lack of calcium causes osteoporosis.